-El Patio is a reasonably priced and safe hostal in Lima.
-It is decorated really nice in the courtyard with greenery all around.
-The desk staff was super helpful in making sure we had breakfast and a taxi ride ready at an early hour so that we could catch the Cruz del Sur bus at 4am bound for Paracas.
+El Patio is a reasonably priced and safe hostel in Lima.
+It is decorated really nicely in the courtyard with greenery all around.
+The desk staff was super helpful in making sure we had breakfast and a taxi ride ready at an early hour so that we could catch the Cruz del Sur bus at 4 am bound for Paracas.

 Must-Try Food In Lima Peru

-Sadly, we had little time to enjoy the culinary delights in Lima.
+Sadly, because we only had one day in Lima Peru, we had little time to enjoy its culinary delights.
 Lima is the food capital of South America and one of the top gastronomic capitals of the world.
 Lima plays host to Mistura, the most important food fair in Latin America.
 In the city, you can find top restaurants and street vendors with delicious eats that you must try.
 Here is a list of some of the unique cuisine and traditional Peruvian dishes.

 Ceviche has become the national dish of Peru.
 Traditional ceviche is raw fish marinated in citrus, chili, and onions.
 This dish is served at any Peruvian restaurant in the country.

 Many foods have an Asian influence due to a very high Asian immigration in the 19th century.
 Lomo saltado is a Chinese stirfry of marinated beef (or alpaca meat) and vegetables, mixed with rice and served with thick fries.

 Considered a delicacy by Peruvians, guinea pig is consumed on special occasions.
 In rural areas, they are skewered, however, in the fancy restaurants, they are incorporated into fancy dishes.